Together, celebrating Biodiversity all year long at the Fells

 Then, of course, The Fells, with its beauty and the richness of its diverse habitats naturally came to our mind.
 And, as I am a member of the Friend of the Fells, it was also natural to reach out to the Friends and discuss a potential collaboration, as we thought that EwA’s circles and citizen science programs would be a terrific addition and complement to the many wonderful programs that the Friends of the Fells already offer.

 It took only a meeting with Ron, Ann, and Lindsay from the Fells of the Friends this past April, to know that, indeed, we wanted to work together.
 So there we are: the result of this collaboration materialized and is ready to start this June!

 ‘EwA at the Fells’ — Together with the Friends of the Fells, celebrating Biodiversity all year long

-This intimate exploration will help us build a deep understanding of the place over time while documenting, journaling and/or sketching its many species wonders for the benefits of the Fells, its scientists, and ultimately our communities.
+This intimate exploration will help us build a deep understanding of the place over time while observing, documenting, journaling its many species wonders for the benefits of the Fells, its scientists, and ultimately our communities.